I'd like to make something similar, but using sensors that may be used with an Arduino or another microcontroller.

 This type of sensor was employed in my 3D scanner project since it has good precision when sensing tiny distances.

-to an Arduino and sketching the serial monitor and the LCD screen.
+By connecting the serial monitor to an Arduino and sketching an example code, you may shorten the distance between the serial monitor and the LCD screen.

-To figure out how to to voltage graph.
+To figure out how to map the distance in Arduino code, you'll need the distance to voltage graph.

 More information may be found in the code.